cloudymax/kubevirt-community-stack/README.md

 ## What is this:

 This repo contains the resources and documentation for installing and operating Kubevirt using ArgoCD + Helm.
-An opinionted integration with Cloud-Init allows defining the full configuration VMs, VmPools, and ClusterAPI workload clusters in a single template.
+An opinionted integration with [Cloud-Init](https://cloud-init.io/) & [Cloudbase-init](https://github.com/cloudbase/cloudbase-init) allows defining the full configuration a VM, VmPool, or ClusterAPI workload cluster in a single template.

 Users who prefer a Kustomize-based based solution should see [cwilkers/kubevirt-gitops](https://github.com/cwilkers/kubevirt-gitops) instead